 What else do we plan to do to deliver more social housing?
+Other background work:

 Department(s) Maintain the number of voids (empty Council homes) below 1%.
-Housing Work with key contractors to deliver a high percentage of repairs Housing completed at first visit and customer satisfaction above 4.5 out of 5 (using the 'Rant and Rave' tool implemented in 2020).
-Review the way we provide adaptations to existing Council Housing properties and new homes which we develop occupied by people with disabilities.
-Seek fresh sites and develop them as a developer in our own Housing right, or through joint ventures, or through a wholly owned company.
+Housing Work with key contractors to deliver a high percentage of repairs completed at first visit and customer satisfaction above 4.5 out of 5 (using the 'Rant and Rave' tool implemented in 2020).
+Housing Review the way we provide adaptations to existing Council properties and new homes which we develop occupied by people with disabilities.
+Housing Seek fresh sites and develop them as a developer in our own right, or through joint ventures, or through a wholly owned Housing company.
 Commercial and Development